- How is chronic lymphocytic leukemia treated?

 - More treatment information about chronic lymphocytic leukemia

-Bone marrow or peripheral blood stem cell transplant for chronic lymphocytic leukemia
+Stem cell transplant for chronic lymphocytic leukemia

 The usual doses of chemotherapy drugs can cause serious side effects to quickly dividing tissues such as the bone marrow.
-Even though higher doses of these drugs might be more effective, they are not given because they could severely damage to bone marrow, which is where new blood cells are formed.
+Even though higher doses of these drugs might be more effective, they are not given because they could severely damage bone marrow, which is where new blood cells are formed.
 This could lead to life-threatening infections, bleeding, and other problems because of low blood cell counts.

 A stem cell transplant (SCT) allows doctors to use higher doses of chemotherapy and, sometimes, radiation therapy.
 After treatment is finished, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.